Rchou97/rchou97.github.io/_pages/cv.md

     * Worked on several continuous improvement initiatives in the form of research chapters and respective ISO standards.
     * Part of the tactical stream within the organisation by initialising research chapter teams within the software engineering and data domains.
     * Mentored 2 (graduate) interns with their projects and research.
-    * Milestone: achieving the ISO 9001 certification with Finaps in August 2021.
+    * Milestone: achieving ISO 9001 compliance and certification with Finaps in August 2021.

 * **Accenture**
   * Associate (March 2018 - September 2019)
     * Started as an undergraduate intern, which was scoped on data security tooling and best practices for GDPR compliance (March 2018 - August 2018).
     * Provided project management support across Accenture's Dutch accounts within the chemical resources industry.
-    * Tasks consist of managing project financials, calculating price margins for new consultancy projects and extensions, and collaborating with the project managers and managing directors to win new deals.
+    * The tasks consist of managing project financials, calculating price margins for new consulting projects and project extensions, and collaborating with project managers and managing directors to win new deals.
-    * Mentored several (graduate) interns with their projects and research.
+    * Mentored several (graduate) interns with their projects and research within the technology domain.

 * **Finaps**
   * Junior Information Security Specialist (August 2016 - December 2017)
     * Started as an intern focused on implementing the ISO 27001 standard within the organisation (August 2016 - January 2017).
     * Managed to set up the ISO 27001 framework in a time frame of 7 months within the organisation.
     * Worked on internal audits, writing information security and GDPR policies, and performing risk assessments when (technology) changes occurred within the organisation.
-    * Milestone: achieving the ISO 27001 certification with Finaps in April 2017.
+    * Milestone: achieving ISO 27001 compliance and certification with Finaps in April 2017.

 Volunteer experience/Personal projects
 ------

 * **Ichi Ban Leiden**
   * Data Engineer (March 2024 - Present)
-    * Support my parents’ restaurant by gathering data sources for gaining insights about the restaurant's performance.
+    * Support my parents’ restaurant by gathering data sources to gain insight into the restaurant’s performance.
-    * Developing the platform for app deployment, data warehousing, and data engineering, see [link](https://rchou97.github.io/portfolio/96-Restaurant-Analytics/) for more information.
+    * Developed and configured the platform for app deployment, data storage, and data engineering, see the link to the [project description](https://rchou97.github.io/portfolio/96-Restaurant-Analytics/) for more information.
     * Used technologies: Google Cloud Platform (GCP), Python, SQL (BigQuery), and GitHub.

 * **Volt Europe**
   * Data Analyst (August 2021 - April 2023)
-    * Volunteered as a data analyst facilitator for the Data Analytics team of Volt Europe.
+    * Volunteered as a data analyst facilitator for the Volt Europe Data Analytics team.
-    * Performing ETL on raw data to make various dashboards for different stakeholders within Volt.
+    * Performing ETL on raw data to create various dashboards for different stakeholders within Volt.
     * Manage, onboard, and delegate tasks to several Volt members related to BI dashboarding.
     * Used technologies: SQL (PostgreSQL), Python, GitLab, and Looker Studio.

 * **KLM/Run in the Sun Foundation**
   * Volunteer Staff (November 2017)
-    * Volunteered for 1 month as a facility officer for the participants of this marathon.
+    * Volunteered for 1 month as a facility officer for the participants in this marathon.
-    * Tasks varied from handing out drinks and medals to the participants to setting up the event.
+    * The tasks ranged from handing out drinks and medals to the participants to setting up the event.

 Education
 ------